nisankarsan/map_ex_nisan_karsan/Readme.md

 - `reducer.py`: Implements the reducer function for aggregating results

 ## Mapper Design
-The mapper function in mapper.py processes input text files, cleans words, and distributes them into buckets based on their first character3
+The mapper function in mapper.py processes input text files, cleans words, and distributes them into buckets based on their first character.
+Key features include:

 Key features include:
 - Word cleaning using regular expressions